alshedivat/al-folio/_posts/2024-02-20-python-pandas.md

     sidebar: left
 ---

-[Pandas](https://pandas.pydata.org/) is the most common Python library to deal with data frames.
-It builds on top of [NumPy](../python-numpy) to provide useful data structures for data scientists.
+[Pandas](https://pandas.pydata.org/) is the most common Python library to deal with real world data.
+It builds on top of [NumPy](../python-numpy) to provide useful structures for data scientists.

 # Data structures provided by pandas